drandyhaas/Ti375G529_projects/LVDS_LPDDR4_G529/kicad/autorouter/README.md

 ### 4. Path Output

 The grid path is converted back to mm coordinates.
 Segments and vias are generated for the KiCad file.

+## MPS Algorithm

+The Maximum Planar Subset (MPS) ordering strategy identifies crossing conflicts between nets and orders them to minimize blocking.
+This is useful when nets have paths that geometrically cross each other.

+### How It Works

+1. **Find endpoints**: For each net, identify the two stub endpoint centroids (source and target)
+2. **Angular projection**: Project all endpoints onto a circular boundary centered on the routing region
+3. **Detect crossings**: Two nets A and B cross if their endpoints interleave on the boundary:
+   - Order A1, B1, A2, B2 means the paths must cross
+   - Order A1, A2, B1, B2 means paths don't cross (can be routed without conflict)
+4. **Build conflict graph**: Create edges between all pairs of crossing nets
+5. **Greedy ordering**: In rounds:
+   - Select nets with fewest active conflicts
+   - Add them to the routing order
+   - Remove conflicting neighbors (they go to next round)
+6. **Output**: Ordered list where non-conflicting nets are routed first

+### Interactive Visualization

+Open `MPS.html` in a browser to see the algorithm in action:
+- Draw nets by clicking pairs of pins on the circular boundary
+- Click "Convert to Graph" to build the conflict graph
+- Click "Run Micro-Step" repeatedly to watch the greedy selection process
+- Green nets are selected for "Layer 1" (route first), red nets go to "Layer 2" (route later)

+### When to Use MPS

+MPS ordering is most effective when:
+- Nets connect pins that are interleaved (e.g., alternating connections between two chip edges)
+- Routes would naturally cross if drawn as straight lines
+- The routing region is relatively flat (not radial like BGA fanout)

+For BGA fanout routing where nets radiate from center, `inside_out` ordering typically performs better.

 ## Limitations